image

 –asthmatics have sensitive airways.
 Cold air is dry, so breathing in cold air takes away the moisture present on the mucus membranes lining the airways faster than it can be replaced by the body.
 Cold air causes the airways to produce histamine which in turn triggers an allergy attack.
 This causes wheezing and other asthma symptoms.

 Children play outside and while playing they tend to breath through the mouth.
-The nose is designed to warm the inhaled ait and also filter it before it enters the lungs but breathing through mouth does not filter or warm the air.
-Thus to cold and unfiltered air sends more allergens and triggers an allergic reaction.
+The nose is designed to warm the inhaled air and also filter it before it enters the lungs but breathing through mouth does not filter or warm the air.
+Thus the cold and unfiltered air sends more allergens and triggers an allergic reaction.

 Children should be covered properly during winters and also should be educated to breath mostly by nose.
 They should be kept more indoors when outside temperature is very cold.